gayatritorati/LAPTOP_RENTAL/README.md

-A CRM APPLICATION FOR LAPTOP RENTALS Category: Salesforce
+A CRM APPLICATION FOR LAPTOP RENTALS:

 Skills Required: Salesforce Developer